 With nothing in the UK available Tony travelled to America and studied under a STAR (serving the American rinks) course and qualified as a CIT (Certified Ice Technician).
 The knowledge obtained from the course, combined with the engineering background, helped develop many ways of delivering a successful rink management package and as a member of IRMA (Ice Rink Managers Association) Tony was also instrumental in writing the safe operations procedure for outdoor rinks.

-Having managed projects in the major cities of London, Manchester, Bristol, Dublin, Bolton and Leeds, Ice Aid have a wealth of experience and many people that can be approached for references.
+Having managed projects in the major cities of London, Manchester, Bristol, Dublin, Bolton, Leeds and now KSA, Ice Aid have a wealth of experience and many people that can be approached for references.

 Management of Cribbs Causeway Bristol 2006-2008 Management of Manchester 2007-2010

 Management of Folkestone 2007 Management of Torquay 2004 Management of Middlesbrough Ice Magic 2000-2002